RontoSOFT/noir-json-parser-tests/README.md

 [![CI/CD](https://github.com/rontosoft/noir-json-parser-tests/actions/workflows/main.yml/badge.svg)](https://github.com/rontosoft/noir-json-parser-tests/actions/workflows/main.yml)

-# noir-json-parser-tests
+# Introduction

-Welcome!
+Greetings and salutations!

-This is a library of tests covering the deserialization functionality provided by the [`noir-json-parser`](https://github.com/rontosoft/noir-json-parser) library.
+Behold, a compendium of tests venturing into the realms of deserialization magic wielded by the venerable [`noir-json-parser`](https://github.com/rontosoft/noir-json-parser) library.

-Written in the [Noir programming language](https://noir-lang.org/), the tests are designed to ensure the correct parsing and conversion of JSON data.
+Crafted in the enigmatic 🌌[Noir](https://noir-lang.org/) programming language, these tests embark on a cosmic journey to guarantee the impeccable parsing and transformation of JSON data.

+Come hitch a ride with us through the [Aztec](https://docs.aztec.network/) ZK-rollup galaxy of data! 🚀📡

 <br>